the-cocktail/php-git-hooks/README.md

 ## Usage

-Run `git commit` and pre-commit hook will check your committed files like if you run
+Run `git commit` and pre-commit hook will check lint, PSR-2 coding standard compliance and phpstan

-    php phpcs.phar --standard=PSR2 --colors --encoding=utf-8 -n -p /path/to/file.php
+Use phpstan.neon.dist file to alter phpstan levels

+You can commit without start docker containers; the hook detect it and ask if you want to commit without check the code.